solidfire/solidfire-cli/README.md

 Description:

-StartVolumePairing is used to create an encoded key from a volume that is used to pair with another volume.The key that this method creates is used in the "CompleteVolumePairing" API method to establish a volume pairing.
+StartVolumePairing is used to create an encoded key from a volume that is used to pair with another volume.
+The key that this method creates is used in the "CompleteVolumePairing" API method to establish a volume pairing.

 Options: